Tiger Global Management: Business overview

 Tiger Global has two strategies that each manage roughly the same amount of capital.

 The public equity business uses equity strategies to invest in publicly traded companies.
-Its notable funds include Tiger Global Investments (the firm’s flagship long-short fund) and Tiger Global Long Opportunities (long-only).
+Its notable funds include Tiger Global Investments (the firm's flagship long-short fund) and Tiger Global Long Opportunities (long-only).

-The private equity strategy, which is led by Scott Shleifer, targets growth-oriented private companies from early to late stages, with an emphasis on businesses based in the U.S., China and India.
-Tiger Global is estimated to invest around 30% of its capital in early stage (Series A and B) startups, and 20.5% directed toward Series C startups.
-The head of the Private Equity business was Lee Fixel until March 2019.

-Tiger Global is based in New York with affiliate offices in Hong Kong, Beijing, Singapore and Bangalore.
+The private equity strategy was led by Scott Shleifer from 2003 until he stepped down into an advisory role in November 2023.